Understanding an Unjust Enrichment Claim in Civil Law

 As a result, the district court granted the motion given to Rainbow but denied the motion filed by Basic.
 It found Basic liable for the missing funds.
 Once the verdict went to an appeal, the U.S. Court of Appeals for the Tenth District found that the district court made the wrong decision.
 It found that Rainbow did not give enough evidence that Icebox could purchase ads from Rainbow and that Rainbow didn't have enough evidence that Basic was unjustly enriched by its ads running despite Rainbow not receiving payment.

-If you need help with unjust enrichment cases, you can post your legal need on UpCounsel's marketplace.
+If you need help with unjust enrichment claim, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.